 Regardless, once the tourism season ends, the locals reclaim their islands.
 The same beaches that you see stacked up with sunbeds and umbrellas during the summer months become desert island paradises from October onwards.

-However it never feels creepy.
+It never feels creepy either.
 It has you feeling something like Pocahontas as you have this incredibly lush expanse of pine forests, and rolling green hills completely to yourself.

-Not to mention, without the pollutants, cars, and congestion of a busy city, the air here feels much more fresh and clean.
+Plus, without the pollutants, cars, and congestion of a busy city, the air here feels much fresher and cleaner.
 At night, the skies are illuminated by hundreds of twinkling stars that can be seen clearly without the smog that hovers over cities.

 A tricky part of going to live on a Greek island is being viewed as an outsider.
 In small communities, everyone knows everyone.

 The arrival of a new person or family becomes a hot topic of conversation.
 In such environments, people tend to look after their own.

 This can make for some level of awkwardness should you find yourself in a situation where you have a problem with someone or there’s a local that you don’t get along with.

 If you are not Greek, it will be difficult to overcome being seen as an “outsider”, regardless of how long you spend on the island.
 You will need to give it time, try to learn the language, and show that you embrace the local life and culture.